 - Add the egg mixture to the flour mixture, stirring until smooth.
 Follow with milk and stir to combine.¼ cup milk

 - Fold in the apples, just until covered.
-Don't overmix.3 cups diced apples
+Don’t overmix.3 cups peeled and diced apples

 - Fill a Dutch oven with at least 2 inches of vegetable oil and heat over medium-high until it reaches 350°F.Vegetable oil